-If you have any Certificates of Deposit, ask someone at the bank if there would be a penalty for retitling any CDs.
+If you have any deposit certificates, ask someone at the bank if there would be a penalty for retitling any CDs.
 Some banks treat the matter as a transfer and impose a stiff penalty.
-In this case you should leave the CDs as is until they mature.
-At the time of maturity, if you cash them out, place the proceeds into an account that bears the name of your trust.
-If at maturity you decide to put the funds into another CD, inform the bank to title the new CD in the name of your trust.
+In this case, you should leave the CDs as is until they mature.
+If you cash them out at the time of maturity, place the proceeds into an account that bears the name of your trust.
+If you decide to put the funds into another CD at maturity, inform the bank to title the new CD in the name of your trust.

 Stock and bonds can be handled in a couple of different ways.
 One option is to request a “Transfer in the Event of Death” form.
 This way, you can name specific individuals whom you wish to receive the asset upon your death.
 This will function to allow the asset to pass outside of probate upon your death.
 Another option is to have the stock registered in the name of the trust.
 Your investment manager or stockbroker can help you use one of these alternatives.